 As new and emerging technology is adopted by businesses, it enables processes and operations to be faster and more efficient - accelerating growth.
 Although being hugely beneficial, this inevitably creates new cyber risks and poses concerns for companies of all sizes, especially those experiencing rapid growth.
 An investigation by the University of Maryland concluded that there is a hacker attack every 39 seconds on average.
 Unfortunately, such risks cannot be escaped, and instead, they must be addressed through a cohesive strategy to secure critical data and protect systems from attacks.
-Although Hiscox's Cyber Readiness Report (2020) reveals that number of breaches has reduced more recently, the cost and sophistication of attacks has increased significantly.
+Although Hiscox's Cyber Readiness Report (2020) reveals that the number of breaches has reduced more recently, the cost and sophistication of attacks have increased significantly.

 As a business's digital footprint increases, so must its security - this will help guarantee that capacity problems don’t hinder responses to security incidents.
-So, scalable security is a strategy and tool set that can increase or decrease in capacity to support a larger or smaller load, subject to variations in demand.
+So, scalable security is a strategy and toolset that can increase or decrease in capacity to support a larger or smaller load, subject to variations in demand.
 In other words, it readily safeguards your systems - even if your load increases.

 Larger organizations are becoming increasingly aware of the importance of good cyber-hygiene, but as a result, the smaller ones are increasingly becoming the targets for attacks - particularly those that are experiencing growth and are still developing their security plans.
 According to Microsoft (2019), 43% of cyber attacks target small businesses, so a robust security strategy is vital.
 Is your security program prepared to adapt as your digital environments grow?

 Here are our 5 tips to scale your security: